smogstate/echo5/README.md

   * Malli schems for scenario validation
 2. Extendable core for matchers.
 3. Bootstrap Netty instance.
-4. Intercept requests and find first matching scenario.
+4. Intercept requests
+  * Find matching scenario and execute it
+  * If no scenario found forward request to service
 5. Execute scenario.